zlamb1/pix/README.md

 The project contains tests for blend2d and Skia for performance comparison.

-If you want to those tests to be built, install blend2d and Skia into a vendors directory in the top-level project directory.
+If you want to those tests to be built, install blend2d and Skia into a vendor/ directory in the top-level of the project.

-Skia must be prebuilt into the directory vendors/Skia/out/Shared.
+Skia must be prebuilt into the directory vendor/Skia/out/Shared.
 Blend2d will be built accompanying the project with its CMake configuration.